peterjc/thapbi-pict/docs/examples/woody_hosts/assess.rst

     $ thapbi_pict conflicts | grep 29de890989becddc5e0b10ecbbc11b1a
     29de890989becddc5e0b10ecbbc11b1a  species  Phytophthora agathidicida;Phytophthora castaneae

-The same applies to *Phytophthora capsici* and *Phytophthora glovera*. i.e. These false positives are unavoidable.
+The same applies to *Phytophthora capsici* and *Phytophthora gloveri*. i.e. These false positives are unavoidable.

 As noted above, the woody hosts paper concluded the failure to detect